-When I think about the perfect Thai morning it involves a coffee, a glass of hot fresh soy milk, and a plate of these crispy, airy pa tong go.
+When I think about the perfect Thai morning it involves a coffee, a glass of hot fresh soy milk, and a plate of these crispy, airy pa tong ko or Thai-style Chinese doughnuts.

-Pa tong go is the Thai version of Chinese doughnuts or “you tiau” or “yao tiew”.
-Personally, I like the Thai version better, but yes, I’m biased!
-Most commonly you can find pa tong go sold by street carts in the morning.
-Sometimes the vendor also sells fresh soy milk, the perfect accompaniment, and if not, there’s usually a soy milk cart nearby.
+Pa tong go is the Thai version of Chinese doughnuts which you may know as "you tiau" or "yao tiew".
+Personally, I like the Thai version better, but yes, I'm biased!
+Most commonly you can find pa tong ko sold by street carts in the morning.
+Sometimes the vendor also sells fresh soy milk, the perfect accompaniment, and if not, there's usually a soy milk cart nearby.

 My favourite way to eat them is to simply dip them in sweetened condensed milk, but I also love dipping them in sangkaya, a pandan coconut custard.
 If you don't like things sweet in the morning, you can have them with a hot glass of fresh soy milk.